PrabjyotSingh2904/Air-Quality-Index-Prediction-Model-with-Python/README.md

 ## Dataset

-The dataset contains the following columns:
+The dataset(`air quality data.csv`) contains the following columns:
 - **Air Quality Parameters**:
   - `PM2.5`, `PM10`, `NO`, `NO2`, `NOx`, `NH3`, `CO`, `SO2`, `O3`, `Benzene`, `Toluene`, `Xylene`
 - **Other Features**: